RoozbehRazavi/BIMRL/README.md

 # Running an experiment

-To run BIMRL on the Mini-Grid experiments use:
+To run BIMRL on the Mini-Grid experiments use: (MiniGrid-KeyCorridorS3R2-v0 will be tested on the (probably) best config)
 ```
-!python main.py
+!python main.py --env_name MiniGrid-KeyCorridorS3R2-v0 --env-type args_base2final_exploration_BIMRL --num_processes 16
 ```

 You can also run other variants of our method due to the flexible implementation.
 To do so, take a look at config files.